booleanbites/houzi-doc/_docs/tools/3_jwt_auth.md

 1. Wordpress > Left Menu > Plugin
 2. From plugin choose Add New
 3. Search 'JWT Auth'.
-4. From the Results, Choose 'JWT Authentication for WP REST API' by 'Enrique Chavez' and Click Install
+4. From the Results, Choose 'JWT Authentication for WP REST API' by 'tmeister' and Click Install
 5. Activate the Plugin.

 ![how to add new wordpress plugin](../../images/install-wp-plugin.jpg)